Icofunding/Legal/FAQ.md

 1. **What is Icofunding?**

 Icofunding is a platform designed to help you create and manage your own Initial Coin Offerings (ICOs).
-We also provide services to the ICO investors whereby controls are set to monitor ICOs in accordance with the initial established goals.
+We also provide services to the ICO buyers whereby controls are set to monitor ICOs in accordance with the initial established goals.

 With Icofunding, creating an ICO is a simple step process.
 You only need to create your company profile, set the parameters for the ICO, and a tailor-made smart contract will be automatically generated and deployed to the Ethereum blockchain.